Mortgage Rate Lock: How to Lock In Your Interest Rate

 As rates vary, whether you’re a first-time homebuyer, planning on moving into a new home, or looking to refinance an existing mortgage, it’s important to utilize the industry savvy of your loan officer.

-What if a lender could guarantee that an interest rate being offered today will remain available until you close on your new home?
+What if a lender could guarantee that today’s interest rate will remain available until you close on your new home?
 We will explain what a mortgage rate lock is, how it protects you, when you should lock your rate, and the options we provide at First Heritage Mortgage.

 What is a Mortgage Rate Lock?